 NB.
 All distances are approximate as shown on the maps.
 Please do not dispute mileage with the organisers, this will never be up for discussion.

 Supported competitors should also note that crews should wear a high visibility vests at roadside checkpoints.
 Search for “high visibility vest” on Amazon.co.uk

 Unsupported runners must carry route maps provided in order to pin-point their location should our transport need to collect them upon retirement.

-All runners are required to carry a foil type ‘space’ blanket at night.
-There may be kit checks at Registration and at checkpoints.
+All runners are required to carry a foil type ‘space’ blanket at all times.

 All runners are required to carry a mobile phone, fully charged and with sufficient credit.